 - Voter requests in writing that their permanent status be terminated.

-Absentee ballots are typically mailed 20 days prior to Election Day.
+Mail ballots are mailed to voters 20 days prior to the election.

 Additional questions?
 Visit Frequently Asked Questions for answers to the most common questions about voting by mail.